Neverness to Everness: How to Reroll Fast and Build a Starter Account

 Set up the account correctly before the first run

-The main mistake happens before the tutorial starts.
-If you reroll on a guest account, tracking good results becomes messy, and account recovery or binding can become a problem later.
-Use an email-based login from the start.
-A salted email is the simplest version: if your provider supports aliases, create variations such as name+01, name+02, and so on.
+The biggest mistake happens before the tutorial even starts.
+If you reroll on a guest account, tracking good results becomes messy and account binding or recovery turns into a problem later.
+Use an email-based login from the very first run.
+A salted email is the simplest method: if your provider supports aliases, create variations such as name+01, name+02, and so on.
 If it does not, use separate burner emails.
 The goal is not sophistication; it is repeatability.

-Also choose a lower-population server if the game allows it.
-That does not change rates, but it does reduce queue friction during launch periods.
-On PC and console, the reroll logic is the same even if the login flow looks slightly different.
+Choose a lower-population server if the game lets you.
+That does not change pull rates, but it cuts queue friction during launch.
+On PC and console the reroll logic is identical even if the login flow looks slightly different.
 What matters is that you can log out cleanly and return with a fresh account.
-Do not treat platform convenience as a reason to use guest.

 • Use email login, not guest.